agostinv/agostinv.github.io/_pages/about.md

 profile:
   align: right
-  image: prof_pic.jpg
+  image: 1721282870822.jpg
   image_circular: false # crops the image to make it circular
-  more_info: >
+  more_info:
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

 news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Victor Agostinelli is a PhD candidate in the (School of Electrical Engineering and Computer Science)[https://engineering.oregonstate.edu/EECS] at (Oregon State University)[https://oregonstate.edu/], advised by (Lizhong Chen)[https://web.engr.oregonstate.edu/~chenliz/].
+Victor Agostinelli is a PhD candidate in the [School of Electrical Engineering and Computer Science](https://engineering.oregonstate.edu/EECS) at [Oregon State University](https://oregonstate.edu/), advised by [Lizhong Chen](https://web.engr.oregonstate.edu/~chenliz/).
 His research interests cover the intersection between efficient deep learning architectures and the design of custom hardware to accelerate those architectures in the form of software and hardware (SW/HW) co-design.

 Previously, Victor earned his Bachelor of Science degree from Oregon State University in 2020 and his Master of Science degree from Oregon State University in 2023.
-Currently, he actively collaborates with (Antonino Tumeo)[https://www.pnnl.gov/people/antonino-tumeo] at (Pacific Northwest National Laboratory)[https://www.pnnl.gov/] as part of the (Distinguished Graduate Research Program)[https://gradschool.oregonstate.edu/awards/pnnl-osu] to improve upon the optimization of specialized hardware for artificial intelligence.
+Currently, he actively collaborates with [Antonino Tumeo](https://www.pnnl.gov/people/antonino-tumeo) at [Pacific Northwest National Laboratory](https://www.pnnl.gov/) as part of the [Distinguished Graduate Research Program](https://gradschool.oregonstate.edu/awards/pnnl-osu) to improve upon the optimization of specialized hardware for artificial intelligence.